shadrack-ago/My-n8n-workflows/readme.md

 Note: SMTP, which stands for Simple Mail Transfer Protocol, is a communication protocol used to send email messages between mail servers.

 After sending the email, we update the Google Sheet with “Sent”; hence, the email is not sent again the next day.

+the rag Agent/node refer to my customcx channel to learn more